madetech/handbook/guides/process/how_to_timesheet.md

 ## When to submit your time

-Time sheets need to be submitted weekly every Friday by Midday.
+Time sheets need to be submitted weekly every Friday by midday.
 It needs to be completed weekly because it is likely to be a truer reflection of time and we are able to accurately invoice the client using this information.

 When the end of the month falls on a week day other than Friday, you will be asked to submit a timesheet up until the end of the month.
 This will be in addition to the Friday timesheet meaning you need to complete 2 in a week.